Deaf sailor Gavin Reid wins top award after daring mid-ocean rescue

 But it eventually made it back to land safely and Reid has remained in contact with its skipper.

-As for Mission Performance's own position in the Clipper Race, the rescue saw them drop from fifth place to dead last.
+As for Mission Performance's own position in the Clipper Race, after the rescue it dropped from fifth place to dead last.

 'Crazy'